CalissaT/ws/_pages/blog2.md

 I'm very proud of the progress I am making in terms of my understanding of Java concepts.
 Although I am definetly not as good as most people in this class, the improvement I've seen in myself from the beginning of the first tri is impressive.

 This week, I was able to complete the FRQ 4 hacks mostly by myself and I made a method that zeroed out an RGB value.
 I missed Monday, but on Tuesdays lesson I was able to complete all the hacks and I actually understood what I was doing! :)

+### Week 17

+This week was a warmup week to refresh our brains to the code we were doing before.